aqli-epic/aqverse/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of aqverse is to …
+The goal of aqverse is to enable replication of our analysis that feeds into our reports, map and our website.
+Upcoming versions of this package will have all functionality inbuilt in our underlying satellite data processing pipeline and this will serve as a meta-package for all other packages.

 ## Installation